 The front suspension preload may be adjusted to suit different riding conditions and operator weight.
+See page 148.

 Uneven adjustment may cause poor handling of the ATV, which could result in an accident and serious injury or death.
 Always adjust both the left and right spring preloads equally or have your Polaris dealer perform the adjustments.